Anirudh-Kakarlapudi/team-coombs/README.md

 # Data
 The datasets we used to train and test is provided by Dr. Shannon Quinn for the course CSCI 8360: Data Science Practicum.

-There are total 9(test) Dataset which are being evaluated.
+There are total 9 datasets(test) which are being evaluated.

-Training and Testing Dataset can also be found on below website: https://console.cloud.google.com/storage/browser/uga-dsp/project3/

-# Prerequisits
+# Prerequisites

 ### The project requires the following technologies to be installed.

 * Instructions to download and install Python can be found here. https://www.python.org/
-* After the python is installed, the [thunder package](https://github.com/thunder-project/thunder) can be installed using the following commands.
+* After the python is installed, the [thunder package](https://github.com/thunder-project/thunder) can be installed using the following commands in the command prompt/terminal.
     * `pip install thunder-extraction`
     * `pip install thunder-python`

 # How to Run
-[1] Download the repository
+* Download the repository

-[2] Run the script main_script.py
+* Run the script main_script.py using the following command.

 `$ python3 main_script.py `